-An Agreement was also signed with NCECBVI on December 4, 2019.
-This agreement seeks to establish a framework of consistent outreach on both sides to assist one another and ultimately blind and visually impaired students and their families who have access to NCBVI and NCECBVI services, and seeks to strengthen the collaborative efforts between our two organizations to move toward a more seamless exchange of information to the potentially eligible students we both serve.
+A part of the executed memorandum of understanding with the Nebraska Department of Education-Office of Special Education includes an agreement with NCECBVI.
+This agreement seeks to establish a framework of consistent outreach on both sides to assist one another and ultimately blind and visually impaired students and their families who have access to NCBVI and NCECBVI services and seeks to strengthen the collaborative efforts between our two organizations to move toward a more seamless exchange of information to the potentially eligible students we both serve.

 Potentially eligible students with disabilities in Nebraska would fall between the age range of 14 up through the end of their 21 year, which aligns with the transition services age range in Nebraska under Rule 51 and IDEA.
-Nebraska VR General and NCBVI have signed an agreement stating that Pre-ETS services will be for students ages 14-21.
+Nebraska VR General and NCBVI have signed an agreement stating that Pre-ETS services will be for students ages 14 through 21.
 These students can either be eligible for or receiving special education services or considered disabled under a 504 plan.